 Have You Taken Any of These Dangerous Drugs?

 You may wonder why the Food and Drug Administration (FDA) allows dangerous drugs to enter the market.
 Isn’t it their job to keep dangerous drugs off the market?
-The answer is yes, but it is not that simple.
+Though the answer is yes, it is not a simple process.

-The FDA is an agency of the US Department of Health and Human Services.
-The FDA regulates food, dietary supplements, drugs, cosmetics, medical devices, biologics, and blood products.
-In regards to drugs, the FDA can either approve or reject drugs that manufacturers market, and must screen for the dangerous side effects of drugs.
-The FDA is also responsible for monitoring drug safety.
-Over the last 10 years, there have been numerous lawsuits against drug manufacturers despite the FDA’s screening and approval process.
-With the increase in the use of prescription drugs and the dangerous risks they could cause, it is important for individuals to know their rights.
+The FDA is an agency of the U.S. Department of Health and Human Services.
+The FDA regulates food, dietary supplements, drugs, cosmetics, and medical devices.
+With regards to drugs, the FDA can either approve or reject drugs that drug manufacturers want to put on the market.
+The FDA is also responsible for monitoring drug safety once a drug does get put on the market.
+This process includes taking, reviewing, and recording reports of dangerous side effects in connection with drugs.

-An RI Dangerous Drug Lawyer who handles these types of cases can determine whether the drug you have taken has an inadequate warning on it.
-If a drug has caused you to sustain a serious injury, you may have a claim and/or lawsuit against the drug’s manufacturer.
-An experienced lawyer or law firm can also make sure you are compensated for your injuries.
-In most instances, a person injured from a defective or dangerous drug will be able to collect for medical bills, lost income, and pain and suffering.
-If a loved one has died as a result of a dangerous drug then the survivors may have a wrongful death claim and could be entitled to compensation for the loss of their loved one.
+A dangerous drug lawyer can assist in determining if you may receive compensation due to a bad drug.
+If a drug has caused you injury, you may be able to file a lawsuit against the drug’s manufacturer.
+In most instances, a person injured from a defective or dangerous drug will be able to collect for medical bills, lost income, pain and suffering, and other losses.
+If a loved one has died as a result of a dangerous drug, then the survivors may have a wrongful death claim and could be entitled to compensation for the loss of their loved one.